LuxProvide/QuantumFPGA/docs/writing.md

 USM allows for more straightforward coding, akin to standard C++ memory management, and may lead to code that is easier to write and maintain.

 !!! warning "FPGA support"
     SYCL USM host allocations are only supported by some BSPs, such as the Intel® FPGA Programmable Acceleration Card (PAC) D5005 (previously known as Intel® FPGA Programmable Acceleration Card (PAC) with Intel® Stratix® 10 SX FPGA).
-Check with your BSP vendor to see if they support SYCL USM host allocations.

 Using SYCL, you can verify if you have access to the different features: